EpicEric/duper/duper_website/docs/spec.md

 ## Integers

 Integers are whole numbers.
-Positive numbers may be prefixed with a plus sign.
-Negative numbers are prefixed with a minus sign.
+Positive numbers may be prefixed with a plus sign `+`.
+Negative numbers are prefixed with a minus sign `-`.

 ```duper
 {